restbird/rest/README.md

 ## Overview
 RestBird is an easy-to-use and best programmable all-in-one Rest development tools set, include Rest debug, (auto) Test, loading, MockServer, Recording and Replay.

-restbird can be deployed as a docker container, which can be on your local pc using by yourself, or on a server that  can be shared by the te
+restbird can be deployed as a docker container, which can be on your local pc using by yourself, or on a server that  can be shared by the whole team.

-Docker delopyment, support team collaboration by nature.
-Supports unlimited users, projects, cases, apis, scripts.
+restbird upports unlimited users, projects, cases, apis, scripts.
+All project cases support golang, JavaScript(nodejs) or Python programming, and no restriction on importing any 3rd party library.
+Flexible to choose what you are farmiliar with or you like.

+Everything is saved on host’s local filesystem, this is the code base you can manage with any of your version control system ( git , svn , etc.)

+You can also choose any of your favorite code editor to edit case, api.
+Every change you made is reflected in Restbird web portal instantly for better visualization and testing, isn’t it amazing?

+## Install restbird

 #### Step1 : Pull RestBird docker image